-Javid may wish to exploit the fact that his party has just been returned to office with a sizeable majority to make reforms quickly, perhaps as soon as his first budget.
+Sunak may wish to exploit the fact that his party has a sizeable majority to make reforms quickly, perhaps as soon as his first budget.
 There is a clear attraction to doing so: the government's political capital is as abundant as it is ever likely to be and the next election is probably several years off, meaning there is time for the costs of change to fade from people's memories and for the benefits to become apparent.